tmohammad78/learning/books/The-Passionate-programmer/README.md

 #### Act On It
 Schedule a meeting with your manager.
 The agenda is for you to understand your manager’s goals for the team over the coming month, quarter, and year.
 Ask how you can make a difference.After the meeting, examine how your daily work aligns to the goals of your team.
 Let them be a filter for everything you do.
 Prioritize your work based on these goals.

+### Be Where You’re At
+I can tell you that the most frustrating thing to deal with is an employee who’s always aiming for the next rung on the ladder.You know the guy: you can’t sit with him for lunch without him bringing up who got what promotion.<br />
+The sad thing about this guy is that,because he’s living in the next job, he’s usually doing a mediocre job in his current role. <br />
+when I have to mow the lawn, what do I do?
+I rush.
+I do a sloppy job.
+I spend the whole time thinking about how to get it finished so I can get on to the stuff I’d rather be doing.
+In a nutshell, I do a terrible job at mowing the lawn.<br />
+how do you think his management is going to view him?
+Will they see that they’ve been wrong to overlook his brilliance and decide to promote him?
+Will they give him big raises to try to make him happy? <br/>
+Of course not.
+He’s a mediocre performer with a bad attitude.Furthermore, his attitude makes his managers want to stop investing in him.<br />
+**Here’s a secret:** that feeling will never end.
+If and when you finally land the big promotion you’ve been dreaming about, you’ll quickly grow tired and realize that it’s not this job you were meant for—it’s the next one.
+The cycle begins again.<br/>
+keeping your mind focused on the present will get you further toward your goals than keeping your mind focused on the goal itself. <br />
+**Focusing** on the present allows you to enjoy the small victories of daily work life: the feeling of a job well done, the feeling of being pulled in as an expert on a critical business problem, the feeling of being an integral member of a team that gels.
+**Act On It**<br />
+Put your career goals away for a week.
+Write down your goals for your current job.
+Instead of thinking about where you want to go next, think about what you want to have accomplished when you finish the job you’re in.
+What can you have produced in this job that will be great?
+Create a plan that is both strategic and tactical.
+Spend the week implementing these tactics in support of the long-term goal of “finishing” this job.

+### How Good a Job Can I Do Today?
+How can you make the boring work more fun?
+Why is the boring work boring?
+Why isn’t it already fun?
+What’s the difference between the work you enjoy and the work you abhor? <br />
+For most of us techies, the boring work is boring for two primary reasons.
+The work we love lets us flex our creative muscles.
+Software development is a creative act, and many of us are drawn to it for this reason.
+The work we don’t like is seldom work that we consider to be creative in nature. <br />
+The second reason that the boring tasks are boring, admittedly closely joined to the first, is that the boring tasks are not challenging.
+We love to dig in and solve a hard problem where others have failed.
+We love to do things to prove that we’re able.The boring tasks are usually no brainers.
+Doing them is about as challenging as taking out the trash.